NickDeas/Abstract-Contrastive-Opinion-Summarization/README.md

 __Abstractive__ Training and inference of abstractive baselines is packaged in a CLI to enable running many experiments.
 Within the `code/experiments/abstractive/pretrained` directory, both experiments without fine-tuning and with fine-tuning can be run.

 The `main.py` script manages training and inference, with the first parameter designating which experiment to run.
 Running `python -m main zshot ...` runs the zero-shot experiment, and `python-m main fshot` runs the few shot experiment.
 For each model, `zshot` need only be run once, but `fshot` should be run for each kfold.

-<<List parameter details>>
+CLI command details are below the execution paths.

 __CoCoSum__ Follow the CoCoSum github page for instructions on running CoCoSum.
 A json file in the format expected by CoCoSum is created by the data_collection folder scripts and will be held in the `data/` directory.